wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 For best compatibility, it is recommended that all private attributes are prefixed with an underscore (_) character to avoid incidental conflicts with future extensions.

+### Build backends

+As a build backend can't determine whether the frontend supports variant wheels or not, PEP 517 and PEP 660 hooks must build non-variant wheels by default.
+Build backends may provide ways to request variant builds.
+This specification does not define any specific configuration.

 ### Variant environment markers

 Three new environment markers are introduced in dependency specifications: